Academic Advising Case Studies

 Student Athlete Case Studies (EDCEP 864)

-Please contact Pam McGlynn by February 1, 2023 if you intend to graduate Spring 2023.
+Please contact Amy Levin Plattner by February 2, 2024 if you intend to graduate in Spring 2024.

-Be sure to read the Procedures for Spring 2023 Graduation
+Be sure to read the Procedures for Spring 2024 Graduation and be sure to review the Graduate School’s Spring 2024 graduation checklist.

 **Students who took EDCEP 839 Assessment of Academic Advising or EDCEP 812 History and Philosophy of Higher Education as their elective and chose to do Case Studies as their final project should complete three (3) Academic Advising Case Studies.**